nashetali837/system-design/README.md

 System Design Course
 Hey, welcome to the course.
 I hope this course provides a great learning experience.

-This course is also available on my website and as an ebook on leanpub.
+This course is also available on my hashnode Blog and as an ebook on leanpub.
 Please leave a ⭐ as motivation if this was helpful!

 Table of contents
 Getting Started